stellar/slingshot/README.md

 # Project Slingshot

-_Accelerating trajectory into the interstellar space._
+_Accelerating trajectory into interstellar space._

-Slingshot is a new blockchain architecture under heavy development, with strong focus on scalability, privacy and safety.
+Slingshot is a new blockchain architecture under active development, with a strong focus on scalability, privacy and safety.

 The Slingshot project consists of the following sub-protocols and components:

 ### [Slidechain](slidechain)

-This is Slidechain, a demonstration of a minimal [Stellar](https://stellar.org/) sidechain.
+A demonstration of a minimal [Stellar](https://stellar.org/) sidechain.
 Slidechain allows you to _peg_ funds from the Stellar testnet, _import_ then to a _sidechain_, and later _export_ them back to Stellar.